 We’re moving to more sustainable curing fuel sources and encouraging fuel-switching to less polluting fuels such as the use of biomass – wood and crop residues such as nut shells and tree prunings – as an alternative fuel where appropriate.

-In 2015, PMI and its suppliers planted more than 29 million trees and implemented programs to increase the total fuel consumed for tobacco curing from renewable energy sources.
+In 2017, PMI and its suppliers planted approximately 26 million trees and implemented programs to increase the total fuel consumed for tobacco curing from renewable energy sources.
 We believe that biomass and traceable sources of wood fuel are the most cost-effective renewable energy options.
 We also continue to review the potential of new technologies, such as using solar energy in curing barns.

 In Italy we worked with local farmers to open a biomass curing center.
 The center has a central water boiler fueled by sustainably sourced wood chips to produce hot water that is distributed to its 36 curing barns.
 The barns are equipped with a heat exchanger device to transfer heat from hot water to air.
 The hot air is then forced into the barn and through the densely-packed tobacco leaves by a fan.
 By using a renewable fuel source instead of fossil fuel such as diesel to cure tobacco, this center reduces greenhouse gas emissions and minimizes the impact on the environment.